-We have audited the financial statements of the Beginning Farmer Revolving Loan Fund (the Fund) for the year ended December 31, 2015.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated January 8, 2016.
-Professional standards also require that we communicate to you the following information related to our audit.
+We have audited the financial statements of the Beginning Farmer Revolving Loan Fund (the Fund) as of and for the year ended December 31, 2016, and have issued our report thereon dated February 17, 2017.
+Professional standards require that we advise you of the following matters relating to our audit.